-I see a lot of you (aspiring business owners) doing this:
+I see a lot of aspiring business owners doing this:

-You’re waiting until you’re “ready” before you take the next leap.
+You’re waiting until you’re “ready” before you take the leap.

 A dear client asked me about the “thin line between readiness and procrastination.”

-Based on my experience personally coaching hundreds of business owners, I can almost certainly tell you this:
+After coaching hundreds of business owners, I can tell you this:

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.

 All content on this website is Creative Commons CC0 license -- No Rights Reserved.
 Feel free to use or repurpose it however you like!